SystemsApproach/ops/control.rst

 another example would be the set of OpenConfig models used to manage network devices.

-There are three details of note:
+There are three important aspects of this mechanism:

 * **Persistent Store:** Atomix is the cloud native K/V-store used to persist data in x-config.
 Atomix supports a distributed map